After some tips on moving up the corporate ladder?

 “Try not compare yourself to your peers.
 Focus on your job, how you're executing it and ensure you do it to a high standard”

-Listen to the full episode for more tips and insight on getting promoted
+Listen to the full episode on The PR Pod podcast for more tips and insight on getting promoted.
+You'll also find this episode on your fave podcast players, just search "The PR Pod".

 HOW LONG SHOULD YOU BE IN A ROLE BEFORE YOU'RE PROMOTED?